nodejs/node-addon-api/doc/symbol.md

 ### Constructor

-Instantiates a new `Symbol` value
+Instantiates a new `Napi::Symbol` value.

 ```cpp
 Symbol();
 ```

-Returns a new empty Symbol.
+Returns a new empty `Napi::Symbol`.

 ### New
 ```cpp